Play Modes Overview

 How it works:

-- Multiple clips can play on the same output at the same time — they stack.
+- Multiple clips can play on the same output at the same time — they stack, unless the output is exclusive (below).

 - Clips on the same output can be organized into slots, shown as